CihangPeng/ROVI/llm_summarization/readme.md

     └── requirements.txt             # Official requirements
 ```

-**Important Setup Note:** The `llama3/` folder shown in this repository is for illustration purposes only.
-You'll need to:
+**Note:** The `llama3/` folder in this repository is a patch over the official Llama3.
+The setup script above:
 1. Temporarily move our scripts out of the `llama3/` folder
 2. Clone the official Llama3 repository
 3. Place our modified scripts back into the cloned repository